Tony Braswell: Politics

-In early 2016 Braswell appointed a 3-member committee to oversee development of the county's first Master Aging Plan.
+In early 2016, Braswell appointed a 3-member committee to oversee the development of the county's first Master Aging Plan.
 He later served on the Johnston County Council on Aging.
 In March 2016, while serving as chairman of the board of county commissioners, Braswell admitted to posting sensitive financial information on Facebook, including bank account numbers, related to the Johnston County Board of Education.
 Later that year he was part of a driver safety forum to reduce the risk of teen fatalities.

-In December 2019 Braswell filed to run for a fifth term as County Commissioner, representing District 6 of Johnston County.
+In December 2019, Braswell filed to run for a fifth term as County Commissioner, representing District 6 of Johnston County.
 He ran opposed in the Republican primary by two other candidates.
 He won his seat with 9,470 votes.
-He supports funding for the construction and maintenance of public parks and recreational areas in Johnston County.
+He supported funding for the construction and maintenance of public parks and recreational areas in Johnston County.
 He led the move by the commissioners to undo a requirement that county residents purchase a decal to use the solid waste centers, stating "every citizen" needed "access to the convenience centers".
-He found the price of decals was not acceptable and limited resident's resources.

 In January 2020 Braswell stated that he supported the Constitution and was committed to protecting the rights of gun owners under the Second Amendment, after an online petition urging Johnston County Commissioners to create an ordinance making the county a "sanctuary" for gun rights gained several thousand signatures.

 Personal life

-Braswell is a practicing United Methodist and is a parishioner at Pine Level First United Methodist Church.
-He is married to Nobie Tench Braswell and has seven children, five biological and two adopted.
+Braswell, a United Methodist, was a parishioner at Pine Level First United Methodist Church.
+He was married to Nobie Tench Braswell and had seven children, five biological and two adopted.

-Braswell served on the boards of the Pine Level Fire Department, the Pine Level Lions Club, and the Tobacco Farm Life Museum.
+Braswell served on the boards of the Pine Level Fire Department, the Pine Level Lions Club, and the Tobacco Farm Life Museum, Braswell was a member of Selma Masonic Lodge No.320 A.F.& A.M. where he served as a Junior Warden.

 In June 2016 Braswell was presented with a Vietnam Veteran's Lapel Pin for his service in Vietnam.
 The award was given at a commissioner's board meeting by Colonel Rudy Baker.

+Tony Braswell died on March 9, 2024, at the age of 79.
+In November 2024, the Commissioner Tony Braswell Bridge, located on U.S. 70 Business East at the Peedin Street Extension in Pine Level, was posthumously named for Braswell.